Can Cerner Corporation (CERN) Remain Competitive?

-Cerner Corporation (NASDAQ:CERN) went up by 0.36% from its latest closing price compared to the recent 1-year high of $84.20.
-The company’s stock price has collected -1.40% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that Better Therapeutics Appoints Major General Elder Granger, M.D., U.S. Army (retired) to its Board of Directors
+Cerner Corporation (NASDAQ:CERN) went up by 0.28% from its latest closing price compared to the recent 1-year high of $84.20.
+The company’s stock price has collected -0.05% of loss in the last five trading sessions.
+Press Release reported on 11/16/21 that Cerner Names Nasim Afsar, MD MBA as Company’s First Chief Health Officer

 Is It Worth Investing in Cerner Corporation (NASDAQ :CERN) Right Now?